HMoana/Metro/client/README.md

 ### **Features:**

 - React app using javascript and css
-- Using axios to fetch data from dockerized server and mongo containers in the M5-Backend repo
+- Using axios to fetch data from dockerized server and mongo containers

 ---